ai4os/ai4-docs/source/technical/index.rst

 =======================

-These pages contain miscellaneous technical notes on the software produced for the AI4OS stack.
+These pages contain miscellaneous technical notes on the software produced for the AI4EOSC platform.

-A more comprehensive technical documentation of the components of the stack can be found in our `internal Confluence <https://confluence.ifca.es/display/AI4/>`__, as well as in the `Github repos <https://github.com/ai4os>`__ of each component.
+A more comprehensive technical documentation of the platform components can be found in our `internal Confluence <https://confluence.ifca.es/display/AI4/>`__, as well as in the `Github repos <https://github.com/ai4os>`__ of each component.